ghfazevedo/beam/README.md

 This allows safe manual integration into BEAUti-generated XML files.

-[!NOTE] It does not create a age prior distribution, but it can be added opening the XML file in BEUTI or manually edditing the XML
+[NOTE] It does not create a age prior distribution, but it can be added opening the XML file in BEUTI or manually edditing the XML

 ---

-## 🏷 Naming Convention
+## Naming Convention

 | Constraint              | Description                    |
 | ----------------------- | ------------------------------ |